About Larapinta Trail

 The trail starts at the Alice Springs Telegraph Station and crosses the range to end at the summit of Mt Sonder, the highest point of the trail.

-Each section has vehicle access, though some need a four-wheel drive with high clearance, so you can join or leave the trail at any of the trailheads.
+Most sections have vehicle access, though some need a four-wheel drive with high clearance, so you can join or leave the trail at many of the trailheads.

-Some campgrounds in the Tjoritja / West MacDonnell National Park have campsite fees, including:
+Fees apply to camp in the Tjoritja / West MacDonnell National Park.

-- Ellery Creek Big Hole - $5 per person
+- Ellery Creek Big Hole (Ellery Creek South) - category B campground